TobbeTripitaka/ant_lithosphere/README.md

 ---

-This repository contains code related to a manuscript (in review).
+This repository contains code related to a manuscript (Accepted for publication in Frontiers in Earth Science-Solid Earth Geophysics).

 The Jupyter Notebook contains urls to relevant code and datasets used.